 After getting into college, what should you do?
 Roam around college?
 Make new friends?
 Talk to professors and mentors?
 What else?
-Number priority after getting into college must be to know your college from A to Z. Make it your home and do thorough research where it is located.
+The number priority after getting into college must be to know your college from A to Z. Make it your home and do thorough research on where it is located.
 Find out which professor is the expert in the area of your interest or who will be your sports in charge.
 Becoming independent should be the rule.

 9. Don’t hesitate to interact with mentors and batchmates.

 Who likes to stay lonely in college?
 Some do, but having one or two friends to share your thoughts with is inescapable.
 Whenever one makes a mistake or achieves something, they must have someone to share the feelings with.
 And living alone doesn’t always help.
 Start now.
 And start interacting with others, including mentors and guides, to learn from their experiences.
 After all, life’s too short of gaining every expertise by yourself.

 The collegiate era is the best one to enhance and develop new skills.
 Preparing the list of skills one needs to grow and working on them will help one master those skills.
 It’s all about practice and dedication.
 Moreover, do not feel tired.
 Make sure to enhance yourself each day and get ready for college life.